UCSD-E4E/radio-telemetry-tracker-tower-comms-package-wes207/README.md

 To update the Spreading Factor (SF):
 Same as the channel number above but update JN_LORA_SPREAD .

+To update the Bandwidth (BW):
+Same as channel number and Spreading Factor with the variable JN_LORA_BW. **Note that the carrier frequencies you are allowed to use for 500kHz bandwidth are different than that of 125kHz.** The system is currently configured for 125kHz bandwidth transmissions.
+See Class 5 Update presentation Appendix for more information.

 Future Improvements:
 You can use the variables OTA.dl and OTA.ul in both files to store the variables locally.
 I recommend keeping this data local to the Heltec devices if you do try to add channel hopping.
 Either flashing a json file local to the device that stores the channel between device reboots (similar to how sample_num_config.json works) or using the OTA object would work.
 Look at LoRaAtributes.py (in tower) for some background of what you could do.